 ICT and Computing

-At Abbeymead, we have developed our own bespoke curriculum, linked to the ‘Switched On Computing’ scheme of work, as recommended by National Association of Advisors for Computers in Education (NAACE).
+At Abbeymead Primary School, we use the Teach Computing Curriculum, curated by The National Centre for Computing Education.
 The aim of our curriculum is to build an understanding of how computers work and how they can be used in pupils’ lives - both in their future employment and in enabling them to be successful digital citizens.

 Our curriculum puts a clear emphasis on three main areas of learning:

 Computer science - How computers work, how to write algorithms and solve problems to eventually create a computer program.

 Information technology - How data is represented and managed on computers.

 Digital literacy - How to understand digital information and interact with it safely and appropriately.